Yamaha MO

 The Yamaha MO6/MO8 is a music production synthesizer that comes in two sizes.
 The MO6 is the 61-key while the MO8 is the 88 weighted key version.
-The two versions use Yamaha's AWM2 (Advanced Wave Memory 2) tone generator also used in the Motif and the Motif ES series of synths and comes with 175MB of waveform memory, 64 voices of polyphony (124 Max in sequencer), 512 preset programs with 256 User voice and 129 GM voice, over 1700 arpeggio programs, and over 18 different filter types navigated through the 240x64 LCD display.
+The two versions use Yamaha's AWM2 (Advanced Wave Memory 2) tone generator also used in the Motif and the Motif ES series of synths and comes with 175MB of waveform memory, 64 voices of polyphony (124 Max in sequencer), 512 preset programs with 256 User voice and 129 GM voice, over 1700 arpeggio programs, and over 18 different filter types navigated through the 240x64 LCD.

 The MO-series keyboards have been discontinued by Yamaha, and were replaced by the MoX series.
 Currently, the MoX series has also been superseded by the MoXF-series, whose sound engine is derived from the company's fifth-generation Motif XF series.
 The units are designed to be integrated with a PC running Steinberg's Cubase, since that company is partly owned by Yamaha.